nicolasferey/dualbootmacbookpro2009/README.md

 ### Install grub2

+I STRONGLY RECOMMAND TO HAVE A rEFInd USB AND CHECK IT WORKS BEFORE INSTALLING GRUB2 BOOT LOADER.

-For installing grub, remove all version of grub, and install grub2
+For installing grub, remove all version of grub, and install grub2.

 - ```sudo apt remove grub``
 - ```sudo apt install grub2``

 Configure your grub to boot Windows 10 and Debian 12 and other things if you want in the ```/boot/grub/grub.conf```

+YOU HAVE TO ADAPT TO YOUR CONFIGURATION.
+For me I've one disk (hd0) and the 1st partition is the windows boot pertion (second entry of the nex example).
+Debian is set up for me on the 3rd partition (the partition where is mounted ```/```).
 ```
 menuentry 'Debian GNU/Linux, kernel 2.6.26-2-amd64' {
   set root='(hd0,3)'; set legacy_hdbias='0'